Toyota Sienna 2004-2010: problems and fixes, fuel economy, driving experience, interior photos

 2007 Toyota Sienna

 The previous-generation Toyota Sienna has not been a great success.
 Toyota engineer Yuji Yokoya was tasked with redesigning the 2004 Sienna for the North-American market.
 To understand what North American minivan owners need, Yokoya drove the vehicle all over Canada, US and Mexico.
 This experience was vital to add many improvements to the Sienna.
-Toyota uses this approach called genchi genbutsu meaning go and see for yourself in all its operations, including designing new vehicles.
+Toyota uses this approach called genchi genbutsu meaning go and see for yourself in all of its operations, including designing new vehicles.
 As a result, the 2004 Sienna is larger, more maneuverable and offers more storages and other improvements.

 Toyota Sienna comes with front- or all-wheel drive; in 7- or 8-passenger configuration.
-Overall, the Sienna has been reliable, but there are some problem areas to watch out for.
+Overall, the Sienna has been reliable, but there are problem areas to watch out for.